 - The first 4 concepts cover basic factors that need to be addressed in order to attract top talents in the first place - The last 3 concepts are seen as additional empowerment to a career in the Danish research, but will not change the minds of top talents The developed concepts will serve as valuable tools for VILLUM FONDEN in their efforts to attract and retain top talent in Danish research.
 Additionally, the concepts will be central in creating a dialogue between the foundation and universities in diminishing the discovered barriers the Danish research environment.
-Content - The ethnographic approach & scope A deep dive into the reality of the top talents - 2 Barriers and potential showstoppers Understanding what defines top talents' choices in their everyday life - Solution concepts that breaks the barriersDevelopment of concrete calls to action for VILLUM FONDEN
+Content - 1 The ethnographic approach & scope A deep dive into the reality of the top talents - 2 Barriers and potential showstoppers Understanding what defines top talents' choices in their everyday life - 3 Solution concepts that breaks the barriers Development of concrete calls to action for VILLUM FONDEN

 The ethnographic approach & scope A deep dive into the reality of the top talents THE BIG PICTURE The Danish STEM-research environment is highly cited and attracts a large number of international applicants for grants.
-However, reports state that there is an unfulfilled potential for Depmark to attract.